Retreat FAQ - Whidbey Institute 3-Day Retreat

 What happens on retreat?

 From the moment you arrive at The Whidbey Institute you will be welcomed and supported!
-We begin our time together by giving up our phones (and other devices) for 48 hours and reflecting on who and what we we want to be more present for in our lives.
-The weekend is filled with mindfulness practice and meditation, nature-inspired adventures, time alone and time spent getting to know other retreat participants.
-One of the best parts of the weekend are the group meals, where we reclaim the art of conversation and turn strangers into friends.
+We begin our time together by relinquishing our phones (and other devices) for 48 hours and reflecting on who and what we we want to be more present for in our lives.
+Our time together is filled with mindfulness practice and meditation, nature-inspired adventures, and time alone and time spent getting to know other retreat participants.
+One of the best parts of the the experience are the group meals, where we reclaim the art of conversation and turn strangers into friends.
 There is plenty of structure and support, and a good balance of group time and alone time.
 You will leave refreshed, inspired, and with a concrete plan to have a more mindful relationship with technology.